-Dr Gerard Stephens is the Director Client Services at the Materials Processing Institute.
-Gerard is a Chartered Engineer, a Member of the Institution of Chemical Engineers and the Institute of Directors.
+Dr Gerard Stephens is the Director Operations at the Materials Processing Institute.
+Gerard is a Chartered Engineer and a Fellow of the Institution of Chemical Engineers.

 Gerard was educated at the University of Cambridge where he obtained an MEng and then a PhD in Chemical Engineering.
 He later completed a Master of Sciences in Process Automation and Control from the University of Newcastle, as in-career continuing education.